hakanayaz/PIRQ_Draft/Module 1/C:C++/README.md

 **Before start please install the LLVM on your computer.**

-Our example `code` will be function written in C:
+Our example `code` will be function written in C (no guarantee on code quality, just an example):

 ``` C
 # Code is saved as a f.c